Rdatatable/data.table/GOVERNANCE.md

 ## Other roles

-Each of the below roles is important, and a wiki page should be created to explain (1) details of responsibilities, (2) who to contact to obtain this role.
+Each of the below roles is important, , (2) who to contact to obtain this role.

 * Triage manager (to decide which issues/PRs to include in next releases), no special permissions.